Roy789/Nlp-bioclassification/README.md

 The code uses nltk and Spacey to go through each of the sentences and break it down.
 The comments in the code are sufficient to understand the code.

+The Bio with extracted data is there at this link: https://drive.google.com/file/d/1zC8xm5YtPB-Mj8BRlzUU_u7xEFzGcp1F/view?usp=sharing